Anne Revere

-Anne Revere (June 25, 1903 – December 18, 1990) was an American actress and a liberal member of the board of the Screen Actors' Guild.
-She was best known for her work on Broadway and her film portrayals of mothers in a series of critically acclaimed films.
+Anne Revere (June 25, 1903 – December 18, 1990) was an American actress and a member of the board of the Screen Actors' Guild.
+She was best known for her work on Broadway and her portrayals of mothers in a series of critically acclaimed films.
 An outspoken critic of the House Un-American Activities Committee, her name appeared in Red Channels: The Report on Communist Influence in Radio and Television in 1950 and she was subsequently blacklisted.

 Revere won an Academy Award for her supporting role in the film National Velvet (1945).
 She was also nominated in the same category for The Song of Bernadette (1943) and Gentleman's Agreement (1947).
 She won a Tony Award for her performance in Lillian Hellman's play Toys in the Attic in 1960.

 Early life

 Born in New York City, Revere was a direct descendant of American Revolution hero Paul Revere.
-Her father, Clinton, was a stockbroker, and she was raised on the Upper West Side and in Westfield, New Jersey.
+Her father, Clinton, was a stockbroker, and she was raised on the Upper West Side and in Westfield, New Jersey, where she graduated from Westfield High School.
 In 1926, she graduated from Wellesley College.
 Despite her unsuccessful attempts to join dramatic groups in high school and (initially) in college, she eventually was successful at Wellesley and studied dramatics there.
 She went on to enroll at the American Laboratory School to study acting with Maria Ouspenskaya and Richard Boleslavsky.